 The purpose of this document is to function as a framework for the MSA Review that communicates to NAIC members, state insurance department staff, and external stakeholders how the MSA Review works to the benefit of state insurance departments and how insurers might engage in the MSA Review.
 This MSA framework is intended to communicate the governance, policies, procedures, and actuarial methodologies supporting the MSA Review.
 State insurance regulators can utilize the information and guidance contained herein to understand the basis of the MSA Team’s MSA Advisory Reports.
 Insurance companies can access the information and guidance contained herein to understand how to engage in the MSA Review, and how the MSA Advisory Report may affect the insurer’s in force LTCI premium rate increase filing decisions and interactions with individual state insurance regulators.

-This document will be maintained by NAIC staff under the oversight of the Task Force and be revised as directed by the Task Force or an appointed subgroup.
+This document will be maintained by NAIC staff under the oversight of the Health Actuarial (B) Task Force of the Health Insurance and Managed Care (B) Committee, or an appointed subgroup, and be revised as directed by the Health Actuarial (B) Task Force or an appointed subgroup.
 This document will be part of the NAIC library of official publications and copyrighted.

 State Participation in the MSA Review